-The Evidence Against You is the 4th psychological thriller from Gillian McAllister that is due to be published in paperback and e-book format on the 18th of April 2019.
+The Evidence Against You is the 4th psychological thriller from Gillian McAllister and it is deliciously brilliant, not that I’m surprised!

-Anyway, I read it IMMEDIATELY and what a read!
-You can always rely on GM to deliver a thriller in such a twisty and quite poetic fashion, I always try and guess the ending before the ending; several times through this read I thought I knew how the storyline was going to go, I was so wrong!
+The day I received THE invite, well of course I read it IMMEDIATELY and what a read!
+You can always rely on GM to deliver a thriller in such a twisty and compelling way, several times through this read I thought I knew how the storyline was going to go, I was so wrong!
 Before I go any further, here’s the blurb (thanks Amazon!)

 “It’s the day her father will be released from jail.
 Izzy English has every reason to feel conflicted – he’s the man who gave her a childhood filled with happy memories.
 But he has also just served seventeen years for the murder of her mother.